SatyamRaj1905/Main-Web-Dev/Week 20.1_NextAuth/NextAuth.md

 -> you can do this but then **You will lose all the benefits of using `Next.js`** as if you send the `jwt` in the first request as the page has not loaded up so **you will get an EMPTY BUNDLE of info. from the backend and then you have to use some other way like `useEffect`(as it runs when the page mounts) and then fetch the info or make a `request` again via `useEffect` and hence this will also lead to CLIENT SIDE RENDERING, this is where you will lose all your benefit of using `Next.js`**

-Now lets try to understand by code
+Now lets try to understand by code **that if we try to do what we used to do traditionally (i.e. using `express.js` and `react` then what will happen**

 after initialising the **EMPTY `Next.js` project**, and now to use `JWT` run the command